 Testicular cancer, is the most common cancer for young men in the UK.
 While 95% of those diagnosed will survive, the frequency of the disease has increased by 10% in the last decade according to Cancer Research UK.
 Therefore, it is incredibly important that we continue to raise awareness of the symptoms, to ensure that early detection is possible.

-Prostate cancer is the most common cancer in men overall, accounting for more than a quarter of male cancer cases in the UK.
-While the survival rates are still relatively high at 84%, thousands of men die from the disease every year.
+Prostate cancer is the most common cancer in men overall, with 1 in 8 UK men being diagnosed with it in their lifetimes.
+While the survival rates are still relatively high at 84%, it is estimated that one man dies from the disease every 45 minutes.
 Again, an early diagnosis is key.
 While all men will survive for at least five years if prostate cancer is caught at its earliest stage, this drops dramatically to less than a third if diagnosed at the latest stage.

 Arguably, the most complex problem is addressing the startling rate of male suicide.
 In Great Britain, men account for 75% suicides and globally one man commits suicide every minute.
 While there is no single reason that men take their own lives, untreated mental illness can often be a factor.
 Too many men stay silent and are reluctant to seek help, which can result in a downward spiral.